RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

 Similarly to examples showing defining dynamic access to state redirection can also be defined based on any [TransitionProperties](https://github.com/Narzerus/angular-permission/blob/development/docs/ui-router/4-transition-properties.md) allowing to heavily customize behaviour of the state redirection.

+> :bulb: **Note**
+> Remember to always return from function state name or object.
+Otherwise errors will thrown from either Permission or ui-router library.

 ```javascript
 $stateProvider
   .state('agenda/:isEditable', {